Sellsword9/Rust--Templates/README.md

 ## Templates:
 1. ### Actix-Basic:
-   This repo contains basic Actix syntax that i personally use for every Actix dummy project I start
+   Basic Actix syntax that i personally use for every Actix dummy project I start

 2. ### MySQLConnections:
-   This repo contains basic connections between Actix and a MySQL database.
+   Basic connections between Actix and a MySQL database.
 It's very basic, just a setup.

 3. ### Json-Server:
    This repo is for using json-server and node in general with an Actix server